GoyaPtyLtd/BaseElements-Plugin/external/README.md

 ## Relationship to internal/

 - `external/` - Files from BaseElements-Plugin-Libraries build system or pre-built releases
-- `internal/` - FileMaker SDK files and other files tracked directly in git
+- `internal/` - other files tracked directly in git

 ## Building and Updating